 On balance, considerations emanating from the Mundell-Fleming framework point to a case against a peg in Pakistan.
-The capital mobility measure ranks Pakistan near the middle of the sample and, therefore, does not indicate a strong case either for or against a peg (Chart 4a).
-However, monetary shocks have been relatively small in Pakistan (Chart 4b), as has been the ratio of monetary to real shocks (Chart 4c), thereby suggesting that a peg would not be advantageous.
+The capital mobility measure ranks Pakistan near the middle of the sample and, therefore, does not indicate a strong case either for or against a peg (Chart 5a).
+However, monetary shocks have been relatively small in Pakistan (Chart 5b), as has the ratio of monetary to real shocks (Chart 5c), thereby suggesting that a peg would not be advantageous.

-E. Credibility/Nominal Anchor
+3.5.
+Credibility/Nominal Anchor

 A weak central bank may face difficulties in maintaining low inflation over a sustained period.
 In such circumstances, a country may be able to "import" monetary policy credibility and lower inflation by pegging the exchange rate (or adopting a foreign currency) and forgoing monetary autonomy.
-Countries that have a history of high inflation or frequent episodes of high inflation may therefore benefit from a pegged regime.
+Countries that have a history of high inflation or frequent episodes of high inflation may therefore benefit from a pegged regime.15

-A country's inflation history can be summarized by a simple indicator such as the proportion of months over the past decade in which inflation exceeded 10 percent on a yearon-year basis.
-To check sensitivity of the results, a different time period, say the past five years, can be assessed.
-To further check sensitivity, an inflation threshold of 8 percent can be used, over both ten-year and five-year horizons.
+A country's inflation history can be summarized by a simple indicator such as the proportion of months over the past decade in which inflation exceeded 10 percent on a year-on-year basis.
+To check the sensitivity of the results, a different time period, say the past five years, can be assessed.
+To further check, an inflation threshold of 8 percent can be used over both ten-year and five-year horizons.

-Rogoff et al (2004) find that rigid exchange rate regimes in countries with limited access to external private capital have tended to experience lower inflation than those with more flexible regimes.
+15 Rogoff et al. (2004) find that countries limited access to external private capital have tended to experience lower inflation under rigid exchange rate regimes than under more flexible regimes.

-By these crude measures alone, the inflation history of Pakistan presents a neutral case in the debate for and against a pegged regime for the rupee.
-Regardless of whether an inflation threshold of 8 percent or 10 percent is used, Pakistan ranks in the middle of the sample (Charts 5a and 5b).
+Based on these crude measures alone, the inflation history of Pakistan presents a neutral case in the debate for and against a pegged regime for the rupee.
+Regardless of whether an inflation threshold of 8 percent or 10 percent is used, Pakistan ranks in the middle of the sample (Chart 6a and 6b).
 This suggests that while adopting a peg could carry some nominal anchor/credibility gains, such gains would not be large.

-F. Fear of Floating/Balance Sheet Effects
+3.6.
+Fear-of-Floating/Balance-Sheet Effects

-The fear of floating literature (e.g., Calvo and Reinhart, 2002) points to a number of additional factors that may explain why some countries are reluctant to allow much exchange rate flexibility.
-For example, a high degree of liability dollarization can result in major balance sheet effects of large exchange rate shocks, thereby imparting strong effects (through the banking and/or corporate sectors, or even the public sector finances) which may be partly permanent.
-Similarly, a high degree of pass through of exchange rate changes to the domestic price level will result in a serious inflationary impact of large exchange rate shocks without capturing significant gains in adjustment or competitiveness.
+The fear-of-floating literature [e.g. Calvo and Reinhart (2002)] points to a number of additional factors that may explain why some countries are reluctant to allow much exchange rate flexibility.
+For example, a high degree of liability dollarization can result in major balance-sheet effects of large exchange rate shocks, thereby imparting strong effects (through the banking and/or corporate sectors, or even the public sector finances) which may be partly permanent.
+Similarly, a high degree of pass-through of exchange rate changes to the domestic price level will result in a serious inflationary impact of large exchange rate shocks without capturing significant gains in adjustment or competitiveness.

-While a gradual and eventual move to flexibility may help stem dollarization-and hence the prospect of balance sheet effects and high exchange rate pass through-the presence of these types of effects means that exchange rate changes may be highly disruptive in the near term.
-To the extent that a lack of exchange rate flexibility over time contributes to a build up of dollarization and fear of floating type effects, countries that do not have such effects at present may be well advised not to maintain a peg and thereby avoid the effects from developing.
+While a gradual and eventual move to flexibility may help stem dollarization and, hence, the prospect of balance-sheet effects and high exchange rate passthrough-the presence of these types of effects means that exchange rate changes may be highly disruptive in the near term.
+To the extent that a lack of exchange rate flexibility over time contributes to a buildup of dollarization and fear-offloating-type effects, countries that do not have such effects at present may be well advised not to maintain a peg and thereby avoid having the effects develop.